Metaswitch/clearwater-readthedocs/All-in-one OVF Installation.md

 The OVF provides 3 network services.
 *   SSH - username is `ubuntu` and password is `cw-aio`
-*   HTTP to ellis for subscriber management - sign-up code is `secret`
+*   HTTP to ellis for subscriber management - sign-up code is `secret`.
+You will probably want to change this to a more secure value - see ["Modifying Clearwater settings"](Modifying Clearwater settings) for how to do this.
 *   SIP to bono for call signaling - credentials are provisioned through ellis.

 How these network services are exposed can vary depending on the capabilities of the platform.